annejan/woo_data_playground/MARKETING.md

 ## **Contributing**

-"Got insights or found an issue? 🌟 Jump into our GitHub!
+Got insights or found an issue? 🌟 Jump into our GitHub!
 Every idea and observation enriches our content.
 Your voice makes all the difference.